Pascual Orozco: Revolt against Madero

 On 3 March 1912 Orozco decreed a formal revolt against Madero's government.
 Orozco's forces, known as the Orozquistas and Colorados ("Red Flaggers"), defeated the Federal Army under General José González Salas.
 Seeing the potential danger that Orozco posed to his regime, Madero sent General Victoriano Huerta out of retirement to stop Orozco's rebellion.
 Huerta's troops defeated the orozquistas in Conejos, Rellano and Bachimba finally seizing Ciudad Juárez.

 After being wounded in Ojinaga, Orozco was forced to flee to the United States.
 After living for some months in Los Angeles, with his first cousin, Teodora Vázquez Molinar González (1879–1956) and husband, Carlos Díaz-Ferrales González (1878–1953) he was able to return to Chihuahua but extremely ill, affected with periodic rheumatism seizures.

 After Huerta installed himself as President of Mexico in early 1913, Orozco agreed to support him if Huerta agreed to some reforms (such as payment of hacienda workers in hard money rather than company store scrip).
 Huerta agreed.
 Orozco led campaigns against the Constitutionalist Army that sought to oust Huerta in northern Mexico.
 Orozco's successes had brought promotions.
 As Commanding General of all Mexican Federal forces, he led attacks against the revolutionaries, including Pancho Villa and he rose to the rank of division general.
 Orozco defeated the Constitutionalist Army at Ciudad Camargo, Mapula, Santa Rosalía, Zacatecas, and Torreón.
 With his successes against that revolutionary force came their vitriol against him as a betrayer.

 After Huerta's fall Orozco announced his refusal to recognize the government of the new president, Francisco S. Carvajal whom he viewed to be similar to Madero.
 After briefly leading a revolt financed with his own money where he took in Guanajuato where he won several successive engagements against the Constitutionalists, he was forced to retreat because he lacked sufficient manpower to hold the ground he won.
 He was again forced into exile and was named "Supreme Military Commander."

 Orozco and Huerta

-After General Huerta's barracks (Ten Tragic Days), Orozco, upon learning of the murders of Madero and Pino Suárez, met with his representatives.
+After General Huerta's barracks coup (Ten Tragic Days), Orozco, upon learning of the murders of Madero and Pino Suárez, met with his representatives.
 As of March 7, 1913, the Orozquista troops were incorporated into the irregular militia.